chunkypixel/atari-dev-studio/hovers/7800basic.md

     start_byte_location
     end_byte_location

-    NOTE: it is recommended 'set bankset on' is located at the top of your set list (or at least before any use of both 'set romsize' and 'set dlmemory').
+    NOTE: it is recommended 'set bankset on' is located at the top of your set list (or at least before any use of both 'set romsize' and 'set extradlmemory').
+The use of 'set dlmemory' is incompatible with bankset roms and is not available when turned on.